This announcement was edited on May 9, 2024, to reflect updates to the fellowship for this year.

-A fact checker from Mexico and a media founder from El Salvador have been chosen as ICFJ’s newest Douglas Tweedale Memorial fellows.
+Fact checkers from Mexico and Ecuador and a media founder from El Salvador are ICFJ’s newest Douglas Tweedale Memorial fellows.

-Through the fellowship, Frasua Esquerra, of Animal Político in Mexico, and Adriana Gonzalez, of Proyecto Lava and Punto 105 in El Salvador, will travel to the U.S. in the coming months for training that deepens their skills in the areas of fact-checking and fighting disinformation.
-They also will embed in U.S. newsrooms to learn strategies they can bring back to their home countries to share with colleagues and use in their own work.
+Through the fellowship, Carolina Bazante, of Lupa Media in Ecuador, Frasua Esquerra of Animal Político in Mexico, and Adriana Gonzalez of Proyecto Lava and Punto 105 in El Salvador will travel to the U.S. for training that deepens their skills in the areas of fact-checking and fighting disinformation.
+They also will be placed in U.S. newsrooms to learn strategies they can bring back to their home countries to share with colleagues and use in their own work.

 The Douglas Tweedale Memorial fellowship has supported numerous journalists from Latin America over the years in areas such as environmental reporting, immigration and mental health, among others.
 Due to the COVID-19 pandemic, the 2021 program was modified to serve journalists virtually.
 This year, the long-running fellowship returns to in-person activities.

-The program began in September with a virtual training for journalists across the region covering fact-checking best practices and tips for fighting disinformation.
+The program began in September 2023 with a virtual training for journalists across the region covering fact-checking best practices and tips for fighting disinformation.
 Around 50 participants joined for the first phase of the program.
-For this next phase, the two fellows will have the opportunity to enhance their knowledge through practical training sessions and exchange ideas through a U.S. media embedment.
+For this next phase in October-November 2024, Bazante and Esquerra will have the opportunity to enhance their knowledge through practical training sessions and exchange ideas through a U.S. media embedment.
+Gonzalez will conduct her newsroom embedment in 2025.

 "It is vital to support the fight against disinformation in Latin America,” said Alison Grausam, the ICFJ program director overseeing the program.
 “This year's Tweedale Fellowship comes at a crucial time, with the region awash in elections and political activity, making the role of journalists in providing quality, fact-based information to their communities all the more important.”